 Did you know that website page load times can influence your search ranking?

-- You can consistently monitor your bounce rate with a metric tracker and the Chrome extension “Page Load Time” to continually improve your website and serve your consumers.
+- Monitor your bounce rate with a metric tracker and the Chrome extension “Page Load Time” to continually improve your website and serve your consumers.

-- Every page should be fast and functional because any of them could be your visitor’s first or only impression of your website.
+- Make every page fast and functional because any of them could be your visitor’s first or only impression of your website.

-- Review your website at search.google.com/search-console to discover which pages are running better than others and contact your developer with any errors you discover.
+- Review your website at search.google.com/search-console to discover which pages are running better than others.
+You can also contact your developer with any errors you discover.

-Part of what goes into establishing a good interface is how the different parts are connected to one another, allowing the user to smoothly navigate through the interaction.
-This defines the information architecture of the user interface.
+Part of what goes into establishing a good interface is how the different parts are connected to one another.
+By allowing the user to smoothly navigate through the interaction, this defines the information architecture of the user interface.

-Research shows that consumers spend no more than 3 minutes searching a website for what they’re looking for before moving to another site in hopes to have their goals met.
+Research shows that consumers spend no more than 3 minutes searching a website to find what they’re looking for before moving to another site.

-Creating a consistent website for how you want your consumer to view your data is important when helping them retain the information on your website.
-Your website navigation should be intuitive, allowing your visitors to find the answers or solutions they are looking for.
+Creating a consistent website design for how you want your consumer to view your data is important.
+When helping them retain the information on your website, your website navigation should be intuitive.
+This allows your visitors to find the answers or solutions they are looking for

 Optimize for search engine and social engagement

 Help your desired user find your company faster!
-Search engine optimization, or SEO, is triggered by when and where you use keywords throughout your website.
+Search engine optimization, or SEO, is triggered by when and where you use keywords throughout your website design.

 - Creating a great meta description is another way to insure your website will be first on the search without having to pay ad fees.